thorhu/Eyeblink-in-the-wild/index.md

 ### Copyright
 The dataset is provided for research purposes to a researcher only and not for any commercial use.
 Please do not release the data or redistribute this link to anyone else without our permission.
 Contact {guilei_hu, Yang_Xiao}@hust.edu.cn if any question.
+[License](https://github.com/thorhu/Eyeblink-in-the-wild/blob/master/file/License.txt) and [readme](https://github.com/thorhu/Eyeblink-in-the-wild/blob/master/file/Readme_data.txt) file can also be found from its link.

 If you use this dataset, please cite it as following, also the bibtex can be found from [here](https://arxiv.org/abs/1902.07891)
 [1] Guilei Hu, Yang Xiao, Zhiguo Cao, Lubin Meng, Zhiwen Fang, and Joey Tianyi Zhou.
 Towards real-time eyeblink detection in the wild: Dataset, theory and practices. arXiv preprint arXiv:1902.07891, 2019.
 1, 2, 3, 4, 5, 6, 7, 8, 9

 ### Acknowledgment (File resource)
 Samples are extracted from the following films: